INDEX A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Electron affinity

-Electron dot formula - see Lewis
+Electron dot formula - see Lewis structure

 Electronegativity